Furnace Repair Checklist

 - Insert the new filter with the arrow facing toward the heating system to keep damage from happening.

-Flat filters should be replaced once a month, while pleated filters should be used for about three months.
-You could also use a washable filter that you can use for about 10 years.
+Flat filters should be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you may have to replace your filter more frequently.

 To make the process smoother down the line, use a permanent writing tool on your furnace outside or ductwork to list the airflow direction and filter size.